Category Archives: Wildlife crimes attorney

 These are only a few examples, but if you happen to be accused of committing waste of game or other wildlife crimes, you could be facing much worse penalties.
 Your best choice is to contact an experienced attorney as soon as possible to learn your options.

-If you’ve been accused of wildlife crimes in Texas, the trusted experts at Lee & Wood, LP are here to help you.
+If you’ve been accused of wildlife crimes in Texas, the trusted experts at Lee & Wood, GP are here to help you.
 Our attorneys can help you fight for your rights and potentially reduce your consequences.
 To schedule your initial consultation, call us at 817-678-6771 or send us a message.

 Is it Legal to Hunt and Kill Nuisance Animals in Texas?